 Now, in her role at Philip Morris International, she is responsible for learning and development, diversity and inclusion, as well as talent management — areas that she and the company are deeply invested in.
 As for getting used to the working culture, she has noticed one big difference between working in the US and in the Philippines.

 “Filipinos have a very unique way of relating to each other at work on a personal level.
 It’s a normal part of getting to know each other to ask quite personal questions about your life outside of work.
 Initially, it felt a bit intrusive to me, but now it’s just part of it.
-And I realised that I need to understand these parts of my coworkers to be able to relate to them because they bring their full selves to work.”
+And I realized that I need to understand these parts of my coworkers to be able to relate to them because they bring their full selves to work.”

 image-mia-lim-41